Lillian Resler Harford: Career

 After completing her education, she became a school teacher.

 On August 19, 1875, at Westerville, she married Rev. George Keister (b.
 1847), professor of Hebrew and Church History in United Theological Seminary, Dayton, Ohio, from 1875.
 They had no children.

 After being widowed in August 1880, Harford became more involved in church work.
 The church of her choice, the United Brethren in Christ, organized the Woman's Missionary Association in 1875, of which she was corresponding secretary for the first year.
 The work of the society grew and, in 1881, it called for the full-time of one woman as its corresponding secretary and to establish and edit its organ, the Woman's Evangel.
 Keister was the available and well-qualified for the position.
 She was unanimously elected, holding the position in 1875-76 and 1881–1893.
 Besides the work on the paper, much of her time was spent giving public addresses.

 Keister traveled a lot.
 One year, she traveled in association work over 12000 miles in the U.S..
 Twice, she went on short trips abroad, first in 1884, when the illness of her sister studying in Germany called her there, and again in 1888, when she was one of two delegates sent by the Woman's Missionary Association to the World's Missionary Conference in London.

 Later life

 On June 14, 1893, she married William P. Harford (1834-1910).

+In 1898, Lillian Harford (appears as Mrs. W. P. Harford in the records) was the chairman of the Bureau of Education executive committee for the Trans-Mississippi Exposition in Omaha, Nebraska.
+Among her roles for the exposition was to the maintain of the Girls and Boys Building.
+The building was a collection of educational exhibits ranging from kindergarten to the university level.
+The building also served as an educational building and quasi-day care for children at the exposition.

-Keister served as President of the Omaha Woman's Club, Omaha, Nebraska.
+Harford served as President of the Omaha Woman's Club, Omaha, Nebraska.
 Between 1905 and 1927, she was president of the Woman's Missionary Association.
 From 1927 till her death, she served as the Association's honorary president.
 In 1921, with Alice Estella Bell, she published History of the Women's Missionary Association of the United Brethren in Christ.

 Death and legacy

-Lillian R. Keister died in 1935.
+Lillian R. Harford died on April 17, 1939 in Westerville, Ohio.
 She was buried at the Otterbein Cemetery, Westerville, Ohio, U.S.

 The dedication and renaming of the First United Brethren Church of Omaha, Nebraska, at Nineteenth and Lothrop Streets, occurred December 5, 1909, the new name being "The Lillian Resler Harford Memorial United Brethren Church of Omaha".
 The Harford School for Girls in Moyamba, Sierra Leone is named in her honor.